galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 temporal evolution of the 3 most common microorganisms in the plants Aalborg East and Aalborg West over the entire period data was collected.

-## create a time series plot
+## Create a Time Series Plot
 You can find the workflow "ampvis2 timeseries v1.0" on Galaxy and use it for the tutorial.
-Metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.
+Metadata used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.
-Time variable is mandatory here, as **_Date_** is the only valid time variable we can select, we already pre-selected it.
-And as Number of taxa to show becomes a bit messy (for this data set at least) we choose the number of 3.
+The time variable is mandatory here, and as **_Date_** is the only valid time variable we can select, it has already been pre-selected.
+Since displaying a large number of taxa can make the plot messy (for this data set at least), we have chosen to show only the top 3 taxa.

 > <comment-title></comment-title>
 > - use the same data set as for heatmaps